No Escape (1953 film)

 No Escape is a 1953 American film noir crime film directed by Charles Bennett starring Lew Ayres, Sonny Tufts and Marjorie Steele.

+Bennett called the film "dreadful!
+I had a ten day shooting schedule."

 Plot

 The action is set in San Francisco where the film opens in a documentary style.
 When evidence and circumstance in a murder case points to a young woman as the main suspect, both her boyfriend (a police detective) and a struggling songwriter who plays piano in a bar, decide to withhold evidence from the police.
 Both of them ostensibly act to protect the woman, who believes that she accidentally killed the victim after an attempted sexual assault.

 Later, the girl, knowing that the songwriter did not commit the murder, helps him to escape from a police dragnet when he becomes the main suspect.
 She and the songwriter fall in love and eventually compare notes about the events surrounding the murder, leading them to realize that someone else must be the culprit.
 The boyfriend is revealed as the actual murderer, and is arrested after he attempts to kill them to hide his guilt.